neo4j/graphql/packages/graphql/docs/reference.md

 1. Setup - Importable functions and classes
 2. Schema - Defining your GraphQL Schema
 3. Querying - Interacting with the generated schema
+4. Developer Notes - Some tips, pointers and gotchas pointed out

 ## Setup